Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Benzodiazepine Addiction and Mental Health

 Benzo addictions often change a person’s mental health.
 They may become anxious or depressed.
-They may no longer find joy in their hobbies, social life, or work.
+They may no longer enjoy their hobbies, social life, or work.
 Their main focus may only be on finding more benzos.

 Benzodiazepine Addiction Treatment